emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Postgres Database Server

-The Energy Logserver accepts data from the Postgres Database Server services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Postgres Database Server services using the Filebeat agent.

 To identify and collect events from Oracle Postgres Server services, is nessery to set correct path do logs in Filebeat configuration file.